GCRO Staff

 Senior Researcher

-Mamokete Modiba (née Matjomane) joined the GCRO as a researcher in 2017.
-She holds a PhD from the University of the Witwatersrand, obtained in 2021.
+Mamokete Modiba (née Matjomane) is a Senior Researcher and the Inclusive Economies theme lead at the GCRO.
+She holds a PhD from the University of the Witwatersrand, obtained in 2022.
 Her PhD project is titled “The role and influence of street trader leaders in urban governance: The case of Gauteng metros with reflections from Ahmedabad, India”.
 It investigates the extent to which street trader leaders participate in the everyday management of street trade and reflects on the practices of the state in governing the activity.
-With a background in urban planning, Mamokete’s research interests span across a variety of areas including inclusive economies, urban governance and management, poverty, inequality, social change and spatial transformation.
-She is particularly interested in understanding the complexities that inform local approaches towards achieving inclusive economic development; the strategic and regulatory frameworks that inform such approaches; local experiences and responses towards inclusive economies as well as the current role assumed by the state.
-Mamokete has a particular orientation towards improving public policy and practices to make them inclusive for the poor and marginalised.
+With a background in urban planning, her research interests span across a variety of areas inclusive local economic development, informal and township economies, urban governance and spatial transformation.

 Most recent publications